KoryNunn/fastn/README.md

 This will create a component registered in `components` with the key `'myComponent'`

-if `'myComponent'` is not found, fastn will check for a `'_generic'` constructor, and use that if defined.
+If `'myComponent'` is not found, fastn will check for a `'_generic'` constructor, and use that if defined.
 The generic component will create a DOM element of the given type passed in, and is likely the most common component you will create.

 ```javascript
 var divComponent = fastn('div', {'class':'myDiv'});